-Activity Timeframe Responsible Party Measurable Goal Respond to IDDE Complaints: Respond to complaints of failed septic systems and assist homeowners with repairing or replacing the septic system.
-Continual Town of Caroline; Code Enforcement Respond to 100% of illicit discharge report/complaints Outfall mapping: Develop and maintain a map showing outfall locations and receiving water body; update map with new or newly discovered outfalls.
+Activity Responsible Party Measurable Goal Respond to IDDE Complaints: Respond to complaints of failed septic systems and assist homeowners with repairing or replacing the septic system.
+Tompkins County Health Department Respond to 100% of failed septic system complaints.
+Outfall mapping: Develop and maintain a map showing outfall locations and receiving water body; update map with new or newly discovered outfalls.
 County is transitioning to asset management software and will be mapping culverts county wide and importing outfall data collected by Town of Ithaca into this system.
-Underway TCSWCD/ Stormwater Coalition County mapping will occur following transition to asset management software.
+TCSWCD/Stormwater Coaliton County mapping will occur following transition to asset management software.
 Map culverts, catch basins, and ditches in urbanized areas (UA) in 2016 and expand mapping outward from UA.
 Update map as needed.
 Storm sewershed mapping: Determine boundaries of storm sewersheds that originate in urbanized area.
-Underway TCSWCD/ Stormwater Coalition Map 10% of the sewershed boundaries each year Identify illicit connections during dry weather survey: Conduct an outfall reconnaissance inventory, addressing each outfall at least once every five years.
-Continual Tompkins County Highway, Town of Caroline Conduct an outfall reconnaissance inventory on 20% of the outfalls each year on county roads.
-Outfalls on town roads are monitored and reported on a continual basis.
+TCSWCD/Stormwater Coaliton Map 10% of the sewer- shed boundaries each year Identify illicit connections during dry weather survey: Conduct an outfall reconnaissance inventory, addressing each outfall at least once every five years.
+Tompkins County Highway Conduct an outfall reconnaissance inventory on 20% of the outfalls each year.
 Prohibit illicit discharges into the storm sewer system: Adopt a local law (Storm Sewer System and Surface Waters Protection), update as necessary.
-Adopted in 2008 Town of Caroline Adopted through the Local Law 2-2008 Regulating Illicit Discharges to Stormwater Systems
+Town of Caroline Through new "Town of Caroline Ground Water Protection Law", prevent illicit discharges into stormwater system that would contaminate groundwater supplies.
 Public education: Develop a stormwater program website for businesses and County residents that includes information on illegal discharges and improper disposal of waste.
-Continual TCSWCD per contract with Stormwater Coalition of Tompkins County is currently developing a website.
-Will highlight County programs in place to prevent illicit discharges (household hazardous waste recycling, pharmaceutical collection) Create an IDDE web page on the coalition website.
+TCSWCD per contract with Stormwater Coalition of Tompkins County is cur- rently developing a web- site.
+Will highlight County programs in place to pre- vent illicit discharges (household hazardous waste recycling, pharma- ceutical collection) Create an IDDE web page on the coalition website.
 Update the IDDE web page on a yearly basis and add additional information, if necessary.
 Assess and update measurable goals.
-Annually Town of Caroline Watershed Committee Review at first meeting of the year to keep information current and maintain best practices.
+Annually